 Fellowship duration: August 1 to July 31.

-The fellowship program runs from August 1 to July 1 of the following calendar year.
+The fellowship program runs from August 1 to July 31 of the following calendar year.
 Fellows are expected to attend at least one clinic of their choice per week, depending on the operative schedule, and are expected to participate in all microsurgical cases, when possible.
 Fellows are not part of the call pool; however, they may be asked to assist with call duties on the evening prior to the in-service training exam for current residents and are expected to participate in all flap take-backs.
-Participation in clinical research is a requirement, and we encourage presentation of completed projects at national meetings.
-Finally, fellows are expected to assist with microsurgery lab training of residents, which occurs three to four times per year.
+Participation in clinical research is a requirement, and we encourage the presentation of completed projects at national meetings.
+Finally, fellows are expected to assist with microsurgery lab training of residents, which occurs three times per year.

-Fellows are encouraged to attend the ASRM meeting and participate in the Fellow Round Table.
+Fellows are required to attend the ASRM meeting and participate in the Fellow Round Table.
 Submission of research for presentation is encouraged but not required.
 Travel and lodging expenses are reimbursed by the department.

 Competitive salary and benefits are provided based on the institutional guidelines for educational level.
 This information can be found on the GME website.